ajndkr/lanarky/docs/learn/adapters/langchain/index.md

 The **LangChain Adapter** allows Lanarky users to build microservices using the [LangChain](https://www.langchain.com/) framework.

-To enable this adapter, we need to install some extra dependencies:
+To enable this adapter, install lanarky with extra dependencies:

 <!-- termynal -->